SOEN-6111-BIGDATA-TEAM-19/Predicting_The_Popularity_of_Online_News/README.md

 Our investigation revolves around two core research questions:

-* Impact of Article Features: Which factors significantly influence the popularity of online news?
-What is the relationship between specific article attributes (e.g., title length, multimedia usage) and the number of social interactions(popularity)?
-* Influence of Content Type and Distribution Channels: How do different content types (technology, entertainment, business) and distribution channels affect article popularity?
+* Popularity of Online News: How do article features (e.g., title length, multimedia usage), content types (technology, entertainment, business), and distribution channels influence the share and popularity of online news, and is it possible to accurately forecast reader engagement and social interactions?

 ## Model Design and Algorithms